jchv/resume/journal.md

 Something interesting is that each line needs to be 20 bytes long exactly to allow random access to the xref table.
 If you are paying close attention, you may have noticed that there are only 18 characters in each entry so far.
 That's because in this particular part of the PDF document, you must use CRLF line endings!
 In fact, if you check `PDFReference.pdf` you can confirm that the file universally uses pure LF linefeeds except for the xref table.
 This suggests to me that PDF files probably originally were written with CRLF linefeeds, and aren't anymore to save space.

 With all of that done and some minor tweaking, JHOVE now reports that the PDF file is 'valid and well-formed' and it opens on iOS.
 However, it's worth noting that iOS is *still* happy with a broken xref table, that is, one written with single-character linefeeds.
 So PDF parsers are just generally quite lenient!
+Despite that, this makes a strong argument for always including the non-ASCII comment at the top of the document.
+If you treat a PDF as pure text, you could mess up the xref table, which surely will upset some PDF parsers.